 Be sure not to miss the historical photos that grace the walls and the backroom where you can play billiards, dice and dominoes.

-The café sits just a few blocks from the Casa Rosada, City Hall and other important government buildings, so it’s a convenient spot to relax over a coffee if you’re doing some sightseeing.
+The café sits just a few blocks from the Plaza de Mayo with the Casa Rosada, City Hall and other important government buildings, so it’s a convenient spot to relax over a coffee if you’re doing some sightseeing.

 Due to its popularity you may want to avoid going to Tortoni during peak hours (generally after work during the week) — the place can get overrun by tourists and the acoustics can make it hard to hold a conversation.

 The food here is slightly overpriced standard café fare.
-It’s not recommended to eat a full meal here, just order a small snack — the churros with a café con leche is a good bet.
-For the full historical effect, cross the street and catch the historic A train of the subte, with its original antique carriages, to your next destination.
+It’s not recommended to eat a full meal here, just order a small snack — the a typical Argentine dessert with a café con leche or submarino with is a good bet.

 Avenida De Mayo 825